 1. The power-generating facility owner shall demonstrate to the relevant system operator that it has complied with the requirements set out in Title II of this Regulation by completing successfully the operational notification procedure for connection of each power-generating module described in Articles 30 to 37.

 2. The relevant system operator shall clarify and make publicly available the details of the operational notification procedure.

+If the procedure includes equipment certificates issued by an authorised certifier as a mandatory document, the relevant system operator, in coordination with the national regulatory authority, shall have established a rule for prototypes.
+Such prototype rule shall define the conditions, under which new types of power generating units can be installed, be tested, operated under a ION and are allowed to submit equipment certificates within two years.
+The same prototype rule applies for a transition time, not shorter than two years, after a revision of the national implementation of the network code on requirements for grid connection of generators.

 Article 30